mcguile/thesis/README.md

 22/06/2020

+Known bugs:
+- ~~Beetle was allowed to break hive~~
+- Selection from rack not highlighted - functionality not affected

+Notes:
 - Option to start game with all pieces on the board in random state with seed
 - MCTS implemented but extremely slow when given the choice of all pieces to select moves from
 - Steps taken to optimise include: